cysouw/diathesis/text/c06_prepositions.md

 c.
 Sie erwachte davon, dass es regnete.
 :::

 This causal *durch* and *von* are also found in passives [@next a] as a way to express the demoted agent.
-Actually, this usage of *durch* in passives can be seen as a regular causal usage [@next b], and should probably not be seen as part of the passive construction.
+Actually, this usage of *durch* in passives can be seen as a regular causal usage [@next b], and might thus not be an integral part of the passive construction (see [@sec:participles-werden-passive] on the *werden* passive).

 ::: ex
 a.
 Das Haus wird gebaut durch mich.